Katacc/Iostria/Iostria.md

 	- Violence is the last option
 	- Too much of anything is a way to corruption so do not desire what you don’t need
 	- It is the duty of the strong to protect those weaker then themselves
+Main temple is located within the walls of Everwinter

 ### 1.4.3.
 Medona, The Goddess of Joy
 Other names: The goddess of alcohol, goddess of art
 Worshipped by most bards, drunks and other performers
-Holy symbol is a bottle pouring wine into a chalice
+Holy symbol is a bottle pouring wine into a chalice Main temple is located in Mirfield.